honiecraft/Ecommerce-Sale-and-Traffic-Analysis/README.md

   #### Result
 ![image](https://github.com/user-attachments/assets/2373d46e-6757-4557-87d7-58b815202cf6)

+It can be seen that these customers have a great interest in **fashion** items as most of the products they buy are related to clothing.
 </details>

+___

-### :black_nib: 8.
-Cohort map from product view to addtocart to purchase
+### 8. Cohort map from product view to addtocart to purchase
+**Cohort analysis** groups people with **similar experiences** but at **different times** so that their behavior at similar stages of their life cycles can **be compared**.

-Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017. \
+:black_nib: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017. \
-For example, 100% product view then 40% add_to_cart and 10%
+For example, 100% product view then 40% add_to_cart and 10%.
 <details>
 <summary>Click to expand query!</summary>